monoklabs/monok-docs/docs/api.rst

-                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity. product (optional)  	Chose what kind of content to return (generated articles, clustered articles or scraped articles),
+                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity. product (optional)  	Chose what kind of content to return (generated articles, clustered articles or scraped articles)
-			the default is the dominant plugin you've chosen.
 ===================   	==================================================================